-A selection of early Victoria and Vancouver Island maps, books, pamphlets and ephemera, together with archival material drawn from the Sylvester fonds.
+A selection of early Victoria and Vancouver Island maps, books, pamphlets and ephemera, together with archival material drawn from the Frank and Cecilia Sylvester family fonds.

 Frank Sylvester was an early Jewish settler to Victoria, involved in the fire department and the negotiation of labour contracts.